8th Annual UVic WIS Research Symposium

 Keynote - Dr. Mariya Goncheva

 Join us for the 8th Annual UVic WIS Research Symposium on March 3rd, where we celebrate innovation and collaboration in our UVic community.
-Immerse yourself in a dynamic showcase featuring student poster presentations, captivating keynote speakers, engaging student talks, and ample networking opportunities.
+Immerse yourself in a dynamic showcase featuring student poster presentations, captivating keynote speakers, and ample networking opportunities.
 This year's theme, "Fostering Community in STEM" highlights our commitment to nurturing connections and sharing knowledge.
 Admission is free, ensuring accessibility for all.
 Don't miss this chance to be inspired, connect with peers, and recognize outstanding contributions.

 Agenda here.